RichardFoo/ESP8266-Eagle/README.md

     - Datasheet is at <http://wiki.ai-thinker.com/_media/esp8266/a014ps01.pdf>

 Future devices might include:
-- Wemos D1 Mini - based on the ESP8266-12, but with pin headers on 0.1" spacing.
+- Wemos D1 Mini - based on the ESP-12, but with pin headers on 0.1" spacing, as well as a USB serial interface and power regulator.
-- ESP-12 adapter plate - a simple PCB that adapts the 2.0mm pad spacing to an 0.1" pin header for breadboard work.
+- ESP-12 adapter plate - a simple PCB that adapts the 2.0mm pad spacing to 0.1" pin headers for breadboard work.

 ## For questions or defects